Derrick Rose, a No. 1 overall pick in 2008 and the 2011 NBA MVP, announces retirement

 “It’s all full circle,” Rose said in April.
 “Coming back here, having my family here, my wife’s family is from here, being back in this arena, having some of the people that came to my college games actually come to my professional games here, it’s all love.”

+Added the Grizzlies, in a statement Thursday where they offered Rose congratulations on his career: “We are grateful for your meaningful contributions to this team and this city, and wish you all the best in this next chapter of life.”

-Rose dealt with at least four knee surgeries over the years, took time away during the 2017-18 season last season to contemplate his future while dealing with ankle issues and sat out nearly two full seasons — after the knee injury in 2012 — when he should have been in his prime.
+Rose dealt with multiple knee surgeries over the years, took time away during the 2017-18 season to contemplate his future while dealing with ankle issues and sat out nearly two full seasons — after the knee injury in 2012 — when he should have been in his prime.

 AP NBA: https://apnews.com/hub/nba